Yoast/Yoast-SEO-for-Neos/README.md

 and will give you insights and helpers to further improve the page for search engines.

 These insights are generated via the official Open Source **Yoast SEO** javascript plugin by [Yoast](https://yoast.com).
-But this package is in no other way supported or affiliated with *Yoast BV*,
+This package is being developed in partnership with *Yoast BV* and will be moved in the Yoast namespace starting version 1.0.

 We try to keep this package up-to-date with releases by Yoast but depending on the compatibility and available time this might take up to a few weeks after Yoast releases a new version of their library.